-DatatypeRestriction(xsd:integer xsd:minInclusive t xsd:maxInclusive u).
+$\verb|DatatypeRestriction( xsd:integer xsd:minInclusive \ t \ xsd:maxInclusive \ u \ ).$

-The specification of the above data and object properties fits into the OWL2 EL profile, with the exception of datatype restrictions (hence storage time constraints).
-Similarly, we expect the ontologies that describe data, processing, purposes and recipients to fit within this profile.
+The specification of the above data and object properties fits into the OWL2 EL profile, with the exception of functionality assertions and datatype restrictions (hence storage time constraints).
+We expect the ontologies that describe data, processing, purposes and recipients to fit completely within OWL2 EL.
 This is important because inference over OWL2 EL knowledge bases is tractable and there exist well-engineered, scalable engines tailored to this profile.